kennethmiranda/osticket-azure/README.md

 ## 🗄️ 4.
 Configure MySQL and Database

-1. Open **HeidiSQL**, create a new session with root user and testing password.
+1. Open **HeidiSQL**, create a new session with root user and testing password
-2. Create a new database named: `osTicket`.
+2. Create a new database named: `osTicket`

    ![HeidiSQL Setup GIF](./images/heidisql.gif)